trhacknon/trhacknon.github.io/_posts/2019-6-1-Mixed-Assemblies.md

 So, you should probably not think of them as either one, and instead just consider them *their own thing.*

-### How They (Don't) Work with the Reflection API
+### How They (sort of) Work with the Reflection API

-Calling a Mixed Assembly an "Assembly" is a bit misleading.
-If it were just an Assembly, then you could load it using the Reflection API and Assembly.Load.
-However, that will not work.
-That is the major con of using Mixed Assemblies.
-While they can certainly be loaded reflectively (just like any other unmanaged EXE or DLL)
+You may now be thinking: If a Mixed Assembly is an "Assembly", does that mean that I can load it from memory using Assembly.Load(byte[])?
+Unfortunately not. :-(

+Mixed Assemblies may be loaded from disk using the Reflection API, but not from memory.
+The `Assembly.LoadFrom` and `Assembly.LoadFile` functions work fine when the Mixed Assembly is the same architecture (x86/x64) as the loading process.
+They can even execute code from DllMain when loaded into a process this way.
+However, because of [reasons](https://stackoverflow.com/questions/2945080/how-do-i-dynamically-load-raw-assemblies-that-contains-unmanaged-codebypassing), Mixed Assemblies cannot be loaded from memory.
+Theoretically, you could write a reflective loader that loads the DLL in a similar was as Stephen Fewer's Reflective DLL Injection, but I will leave that as an exercise to the reader. ;-)

+Even with this limitation, the Reflection API can be useful for Mixed Assemblies.
+If you wish to manually execute your stager from disk, you may do so.
+And, you may use all of the normal APIs for inspecting managed components at runtime.
+But don't expect to get away with all of the Assembly.Load(byte[]) abuse that you normally do.

 # A Case Study